-The pancreas in a gland that produces digestive juices and hormones.
+The pancreas is a gland that produces digestive juices and hormones.
 Pancreatic cancer is the cancer that starts in the pancreas.
-This is Teg twelfth most commonly occurring cancer in men and the eleventh most common in women.
-Despite advancements in the detection and management of pancreatic cancer, the 5 year survival rate still stands at only 9%.
+This is the twelfth most commonly occurring cancer in men and the eleventh most common in women.
+Despite advancements in the detection and management of pancreatic cancer, the 5-year survival rate still stands at only 9%.
 There were 460,000 new cases reported in 2018 globally.

 Symptoms of pancreatic cancer include pain in the stomach, jaundice and weight loss.
-Factors which can increase chances of getting pancreatic cancer include heavy smoking, alcohol and if you Carr the faulty breast cancer genes BRCA2.
+Factors that can increase chances of getting pancreatic cancer include heavy smoking, alcohol and if you carry the faulty breast cancer genes BRCA2.
 It also has a higher risk in people who have Peutz – Jeghers Syndrome, Familial Atypical Multiple Mole Melanoma Syndrome (FAMMM), Lynch syndrome / hereditary non-polyposis colorectal cancer (HNPCC).

 To know more about pancreatic cancer you can refer to our Pancreatic Cancer Guide